Agriculture: Celery Pest Management Guidelines

 • Symptoms and Signs

-Early symptoms of late blight consist of small, discrete, yellow spots on leaves and petioles.
-The spots often are circular in shape but may be angular when they are delineated by leaf veins.
-As the disease progresses, leaf lesions enlarge and usually grow together.
-Mature lesions turn tan and dry out, becoming papery.
+Initial symptoms of late blight consist of small, discrete, yellow spots on leaves and petioles.
+The spots are often circular but may be angular when they are delineated by leaf veins.
+As the disease progresses, leaf lesions enlarge and usually coalesce.
+Older lesions turn tan and dry out, becoming papery.
 A characteristic feature of these lesions is the presence of small, dark, round structures that are the reproductive bodies (pycnidia) of the fungus.
-Under favorable conditions (rainy weather, heavy dew or fog, or sprinkler irrigation during temperatures above 70°F), lesion development may be extensive on both leaves and petioles, resulting in blighting of the plant.
-Do not confuse this disease with late blight of tomato and potato caused by Phytophthora infestans, which does not infect celery.
+Under conditions favorable to disease development, lesions may develop over a large area on both leaves and petioles, resulting in blighting of the plant.

 Comments on the Disease

-The primary inoculum source for late blight is contaminated celery seed.
-When temperatures do not exceed 55°F, disease development ceases until temperatures increase and moisture is present.
-Rain, heavy dew or fog, and sprinkler irrigation when temperatures are above 70°F encourage disease development; splashing water disperses spores and aids in spore germination and infection.
+When air temperatures are below 55°F, disease development ceases until temperatures increase and moisture is present.
+Rain, heavy dew, fog, and sprinkler irrigation when temperatures are above 70°F favor disease development.
+Splashing water disperses spores and aids in spore germination and infection.
 The pathogen can survive in undecomposed plant residue.
 Septoria apiicola may also be found on celeriac.

 Management